PoopenfartenDevelopment/.github/profile/README.md

     <br />
 </div>

 Here at Poopenfarten Development, we strive to make the anarchy environment a better place for players.
-Using revolutionnary artificial intelligence in combination with our technologies, we strive for easy to use clients for everyone, across out different projects.
+Using revolutionnary technologies in our different projects, we strive for easy to use clients for everyone.
 With them, we will not only make anarchy a better place, but we will change it as a whole.

 </div>
   <p align="center">